Code-Institute-Submissions/P-L-Services/README.md

 - CSS3 was used to style the presentation of the website

 ## Frameworks/Libraries/Programs
-- BootStrap (4.5.3) was used to aid with responsive design and increation of some of the project elements (https://getbootstrap.com/)
+- [BootStrap (4.5.3)](https://getbootstrap.com/) was used to aid with responsive design and increation of some of the project elements
-- Google Fonts was used to provide the Exo-2 and Open Sans fonts (https://fonts.google.com/)
+- [Google Fonts](https://fonts.google.com/) was used to provide the Exo-2 and Open Sans fonts
-- Font Awesome was used to provide the icons for the project (https://fontawesome.com/)
+- [Font Awesome](https://fontawesome.com/) was used to provide the icons for the project
-- GitHub was used to hold the P-L-Services repository (https://github.com/andrewboyd79/P-L-Services)
+- [GitHub](https://github.com/andrewboyd79/P-L-Services) was used to hold the P-L-Services repository
-- GitPod was used as the dev environment for the project (https://gitpod.io/workspaces/)
+- [GitPod](https://gitpod.io/workspaces/) was used as the dev environment for the project

 ---

 # **Testing**

+A separate [testing.md](documentation/testing.md) file has been created to record the testing.

 ---